zefryuuko/wads-final-project/README.md

 The courses service manages the database structure for the courses.
 Primarily used by staffs to manage course templates that will be used as a class.
 The course service is also used by the class service.

 #### backend/class
 The class instance manages the database structure for classes data.
-It is primarity used by the student and lecturer page.
+It is primarily used by the student and lecturer page.
 It gets and updates the parameters related to a class.

 ### Design Decisions